Sourcepass MCOE Blog

 Attackers don’t need to breach your perimeter if they can exploit weaknesses in your DNS.
 For IT leaders, DNS misalignment is a silent but critical risk that can undermine even the most advanced email security stack.

-Why DNS Authentication Is Foundational for Email Security
+Why DNS Authentication is Foundational for Email Security

 • DNS is the backbone of email authentication.
 If DNS records are compromised or misaligned, attackers can spoof domains, intercept mail, or bypass filters.